YoshiiPlayzz/Better-TUCaN/README.md

 ## (F*ck TuCan standard design and make it clean)
 This Addon redesigns the TuCan webpage![Tucan webpage](github/view_29_10.png) It is still Work in Progress so don't expect much of it
+## Credits
+Credits to Jonas Emrich´s project [BetterTUCaN](https://github.com/JonasEmrich/Better-TUCaN) for for Dark theme and statistics
 ## How to install
 1. Download repository as .zip file ![Download zip-File](github/image.png)
 2. Open browser [extension settings](chrome://extensions) `chrome://extensions`